 What is the RPM?
 Rotation or rounds per minutes.
-If you are pedaling in 60 rpm that means your flywheel is rotating fully 60 times in one minute.
+If you are pedaling at 60 rpm, your flywheel is rotating fully 60 times in one minute.

 How Fast Should You Pedal?

-On the upper section, what I have done is just gave you an idea of good exercise pedaling speed and if you have gone through the upper section you will remember, I said depending on the rider and resistance level a good cadence on a stationary bike will be 50 to 110 rpm.
+In the upper section, what I have done is just gave you an idea of good exercise pedaling speed.
+If you have gone through the upper section, you will remember that a good cadence on a stationary bike will be 50 to 110 rpm, depending on the rider and resistance level.

 Now, what I meant by saying that?

-I see a lot of newbies tries to pedal faster but ends up spinning their leg randomly faster and that’s definitely not a good practice and a waste of time and energy.
+I see many newbies try to pedal faster but end up spinning their leg randomly faster, and that’s not a good practice and a waste of time and energy.

-You should not bounce when pedaling, you should not let your leg spin randomly.
-The best practice would be keeping your legs straight and create an equal motion of pedaling, not to pedal fast and slow in the same session.
-Either you pedal fast or slow if necessary take break.
+You should not bounce when pedaling, and you should not let your leg spin randomly.
+The best practice would be keeping your legs straight and creating an equal pedaling motion, not to pedal fast and slow in the same session.
+Either you pedal fast or slow.
+If necessary, take a break.

 Now let’s come to the main point, there is no concrete rule that you have to pedal at 100 or 110 rpm.
 Just pedal as fast as you can, but also remember trying to pedal too fast can harm your overall body muscles.

 You have to improve it slowly.
-And try to pedal in some resistance for effective exercise.
+And try to pedal in some resistance for adequate exercise.

 What Is More Important, Speed Or Resistance?

-Stationary bikes are really a great weapon to get into an impressive body shape, only with the right use.
+Stationary bikes are a great weapon to get into an impressive body shape, only with the proper use.
 In exercise bikes, you have control over both resistance and speed.

 Now the question is, which one is more important?

-In exercise bike, when you are working against a resistance, it helps to build your leg muscles.
+In exercise bikes, when you are working against resistance, it helps build your leg muscles.
 So for gaining strength, adding resistance is mandatory.

-With very low resistance you will be able to pedal faster but that’s not going to benefit you in any way.
+With low resistance, you will be able to pedal faster, but that’s not going to benefit you in any way.
 Yes, you will feel like you are working very hard as you will be pedaling faster.
-But that is going to strengthen and tone your leg muscles very little compared to pedaling with some resistance.
+But that will strengthen and tone your leg muscles very little compared to pedaling with some resistance.

-Resistance is important for everyone who wants to shred some fat and build leg muscles.
-On the flipside, people who are outdoor bikers can really focus on the speed because that will reflect on their outdoor cycling.
+Resistance is essential for everyone who wants to shred some fat and build leg muscles.
+On the flip side, outdoor bikers can focus on the speed because that will reflect their outdoor cycling.

-So here the point is, both resistance, and speed is important.
-Speed can be compromised but resistance can’t be.
+So here the point is, both resistance and speed are important.
+Speed can be compromised, but resistance can’t be.

-It is very simple, if you are using an exercise bike to lose some weight you will obviously need resistance that will make you work hard and put more effort so that you can achieve that shape you have been dreaming of.
+It is very simple, and if you are using an exercise bike to lose some weight, you will need resistance that will make you work hard and put more effort into achieving that shape you have been dreaming of.